mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mysql.md

 ## MySQL client

+!!!
+Info "How to extend MindsDB configuration"
+    Our suggestion is to always use [MindsDB Studio](/datasources/mysql/#mindsdb-studio) to connect MindsDB to your database.
+If you still want to extend the configuration without using MindsDB Studio follow the steps below.

 Before using MySQL client to connect MindsDB and MySQL Server, you will need to add additional configuration before starting MindsDB Server.
 Create a new `config.json` file.
 Expand the example below to preview the configuration example.

 <details class="success">